The Ultimate List of Jobs That Pay You To Travel

 25. Blogger: any niche, doesn't necessarily have to be travel-related

-Keep in mind it can take a LONG time for you to build up your blog and earn an income from it through sponsored posts, collaborations, press trips, affiliate marketing, etc. Definitely consider diversifying your income when you're blogging.
+Keep in mind it can take a while for you to build up your blog and earn an income from it through sponsored posts, collaborations, press trips, affiliate marketing, etc. Definitely consider diversifying your income when you're blogging.

 One of my best tips for those who want to blog full-time and travel is to work a different travel job while blogging on the side.
 That way, you are able to travel and can build/grow your blog.